 One of the best things about black garlic is that it doesn't leave you with garlic breath!
 One of our customers said of black garlic, "Exotic and just beautiful.
 Garlic just got better!"

-Our hardneck seed garlic is graded at over 1.75” diameter and selected for seed quality during harvest.
+Our Certified Organic Hardneck Seed Garlic is graded at over 1.75” diameter and selected for seed quality during harvest.
 We test our garlic at Purdue University’s Diagnostic Lab to ensure your seed garlic is disease free.

 Each clove you plant is a genetic clone to the parent--so if you plant larger garlic cloves in the fall, you get larger garlic bulbs in the spring.